/Real-Life 14 Encounters So Chilling They Still Defy Explanation

 Story 13

-In the morning, the bin was empty.
-I convinced myself it had been a dream.
+In the morning, the trash can was empty.

-But when I went to wash my face… my nose started gushing again.
+I convinced myself it had been a dream—until I went to wash my face and my nose started bleeding again.

 Story 14

-I thought I was imagining things until my mom admitted she’d heard noises, too.
+I thought I was imagining things—until my mom admitted she’d heard noises too.

 We moved the next month.